Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/facebook-ads.md

 To set up this integration, you need the following:

-- `Facebook Ads Account ID` of the ad account you would like imported (https://www.facebook.com/business/help/1492627900875762)
+- [Facebook Ads Account ID](https://www.facebook.com/business/help/1492627900875762) for the ad account you want to connect.

 ### Amplitude setup